The Australian Medical Council is an organisation whose work impacts across the lands of Australia and New Zealand.

 Back

-The survey, which is designed to gather information about how work-ready interns feel after medical school and improve how medical schools prepare graduates for internship, is sent to all interns in Australia each year.
+The original survey was designed to gather information about how work-ready interns feel after medical school and to improve how medical schools prepare graduates for internship.

 Under direction of the Preparedness for Internship Survey Steering Committee, AMC staff undertook an outcomes-based evaluation of the survey in 2020-21.
 The evaluation found that the survey has been an effective quality improvement tool for medical schools’ curriculum reviews, for collaboration between the early phases of medical education and training, and for the AMC’s accreditation functions.